HilliamT/hilliamt/README.md

 ## Hi there, I'm Hilliam 👋

-I'm currently a university student in the UK studying a degree in computer science.
+I'm currently a university student in the UK studying a degree in Mathematics and Computer Science.
 You can find some of my non-commercial work here, from university code repositories to general open-source projects.

 #### Languages and Tools